Inferring Pluggable Types with Machine Learning: Training

 \subsection{Thresholding during Deployment}

-The models are trained on an equal number of nodes that are nullable and non-null, and all of its training data was sourced from classes that contained at least one nullable member.
-Model predictions reflect this: averaged over many pieces of code, the model's average nullability prediction is about half nullable elements and half non-null elements.
+The models are trained on an equal number of nodes that are nullable and non-null, and all the training data was sourced from classes that contained at least one nullable member.
+Their predictions reflect this: averaged over many pieces of code, the average nullability prediction is about half nullable elements and half non-null elements.
 In real code, however, there are many more non-null elements than nullable elements: in fact, real code contains many classes that have no nullable members at all!
-To account for this, when applying each model, we use a \emph{thresholding} strategy: we only actually mark elements as nullable (by writing an \<@Nullable> annotation) when the model is very confident in that element's nullability.
+To account for this, when applying each model, we use a \emph{thresholding} strategy: we only actually annotate elements as nullable when the model is very confident in that element's nullability.
 In our experiments with real projects in \cref{sec:nullaway-eval}, we applied a threshold of 90\% confidence.
 In a deployment of one of these models on a previously-unannotated codebase (which is our envisioned deployment scenario), we recommend using a similar threshold.